Confederate States Army: Religion

 The southern churches met the shortage of Army chaplains by sending missionaries.
 The Southern Baptists sent a total of 78 missionaries, starting in 1862.
 Presbyterians were even more active, with 112 missionaries sent in early 1865.
 Other missionaries were funded and supported by the Episcopalians, Methodists, and Lutherans.
-One result was wave after wave of religious revivals in the Army, religion playing a major part in the lives of Confederate soldiers.
+One result was wave after wave of Christian revivals in the Army, religion playing a major part in the lives of Confederate soldiers.
 Some men with a weak religious affiliation became committed Christians, and saw their military service in terms of satisfying God's wishes.
 Religion strengthened the soldiers' loyalty to their comrades and the Confederacy.
 Military historian Samuel J. Watson argues that Christian faith was a major factor in combat motivation.
 According to his analysis, the soldiers' faith was consoling for the loss of comrades; it was a shield against fear; it helped reduce drinking and fighting in the ranks; it enlarged the soldiers' community of close friends and helped compensate for their long-term separation from home.